-If we recover your password and there are funds in your wallet, we will deduct the initial $50 charge towards our 17.5% fee.
+If we recover your password and there are funds in your wallet, we take 17.5% of the balance as our fee.

-There are no costs to you beyond the $50 unless we recover funds.
+There are no costs to you unless we recover funds.

 - Let’s imagine that you lose access to a wallet that contains USD $10,000 worth of Bitcoin.

 We charge you an initial $50 fee to begin the consultation.